12 Must-Do Holiday Events for Families in Charlotte

-Whether it’s a winter wonderland in the Queen City or not, WBT Radio brings its annual outdoor skating rink to frost noses and toes in the heart of uptown.
+Whether it’s a winter wonderland in the Queen City or not, WBT and K107.9 Radio brings its annual outdoor skating rink to frost noses and toes in the heart of uptown.
 Located at the corner of Martin Luther King Boulevard and Brevard Street on the NASCAR Hall of Fame Plaza, the rink is open from Nov.
-22 through Jan.
-5. Skate rentals are $3, and the $9 per person admission is good for skating all day.
+20 through Jan.
+3. Skate rentals are $3, and the $10 per person admission is good for skating all day.
 Cash and checks only are accepted on site, but you can purchase tickets online ahead of time to avoid lines at the ATMs near the rink.

 2. Holidays at the Garden

 Be overtaken by holiday spirit Dec.
-5 through 8 in downtown Rock Hill for the eighth-annual ChristmasVille event.
+3 through 6 in downtown Rock Hill for the eighth-annual ChristmasVille event.
 Actually a composite of more than 70 individual events, four days of festivities include old standbys such as a parade, carriage rides, carolers, kids’ crafts, festive foods and, of course, Santa Claus.
-The affair also features more unique attractions like mini golf, a Ferris wheel, and on Dec.
-8, 20 tons of real snow will be dumped on the Getty’s Art Center parking lot for snow bunnies ages 12 and under to frolic in from noon until … well, until it melts!
+The affair also features more unique attractions like mini golf, a Ferris wheel, a rock climbing wall, and pony rides.
+And on Dec.
+5, a fireworks display will light up the night near the Christmasville stages.
 ChristmasVille is free to enter, but some events do charge for participation.

 4. Uptown Charlotte Tree Lighting